 Let’s dig in.

 Customer onboarding in a SaaS company is the process of introducing your product features and showing customers how to use them.
 It’s super important that they leave the interaction with a sense of how it can improve their lives and achieve their goals.

 Basically, it’s speeding/driving? the users’ toward their “aha moment” instead of leaving them to explore around until they eventually discover the value of your product, or worse, they decide to leave (churn).
 But why is it important?
 And how can you measure this process?

 Measuring your SaaS Onboarding Process: KPIs & Metrics

+The ultimate goal of SaaS onboarding is retaining free customers well beyond their first login and, eventually, converting them into paying users.
 To see if you’re hitting the nail on the head, you’ll want to measure your conversion rate (yep, you guessed it right!) and customer engagement.